German Shepherd dog breed information and advice

 Is a German Shepherd the same as an Alsatian?

-Yes, it is.
-German Shepherds have also been known as Alsatians for many years.
+Yes, German Shepherds have also been known as Alsatians for many years.
 The name comes from the Alsace region on the border between France and Germany.
 In some parts of Europe, they’re still called Alsatians, but in the UK, they’re usually called German Shepherds.

 Browse our guides